 Grant programs will be offered in phases by evaluating the funds available, community needs, and government response.
 United Way of Forsyth County and The Winston-Salem Foundation are administering the fund, charging no administrative fees.

-The first phase of proactive and responsive grants will fund nonprofit organizations with one-time general operating support in order to assist with the immediate needs of economically vulnerable populations impacted by COVID-19.
+The final phase of responsive grants from the COVID-19 Response Fund for Forsyth County will fund local nonprofit organizations to assist with the immediate needs of economically vulnerable populations impacted by COVID-19.

 Organizations may apply for grant support in one of two program areas:

 Organizations that received funding in past phases of the COVID-19 Response Fund are eligible to apply again during this final phase.

 Grants will be made to 501(c)(3) nonprofit organizations or charitable organizations able to receive tax-deductible contributions, such as schools, faith-based organizations, and other public entities.
 Grants will not be made to individuals or small businesses.